-Peloton is the largest interactive fitness platform in the world with a loyal community of over 2.6 million Members as of March 31, 2020.
+Peloton is the largest interactive fitness platform in the world with a loyal community of over 3.6 million Members as of September 30, 2020.
 We pioneered connected, technology-enabled fitness, and the streaming of immersive, instructor-led boutique classes to our Members anytime, anywhere.
 We make fitness entertaining, approachable, effective, and convenient while fostering social connections that encourage our Members to be the best versions of themselves.
-We define a Member as any individual who has a Peloton account through a paid Connected Fitness Subscription, or a paid Peloton Digital Subscription.
+We define a Member as any individual who has a Peloton account through a paid Connected Fitness Subscription, or a paid Peloton Digital subscription.

-Our Connected Fitness Product offerings currently include the Peloton Bike, launched in 2014, and the Peloton Tread, launched in 2018.
-Our revenue is primarily generated from the sale of our Connected Fitness Products and associated recurring subscription revenue.
-We have experienced significant growth in sales of our Connected Fitness Products, which, when combined with our low Average Net Monthly Connected Fitness Churn has led to significant growth in Connected Fitness Subscribers.
-From the three months ended March 31, 2019 to the three months ended March 31, 2020, total revenue grew 66%, and our Connected Fitness Subscriber base grew 94%.
+Our Connected Fitness Product portfolio currently include the Peloton Bike, Bike+, and the Peloton Tread and Tread+.
+Our revenue is generated primarily from the sale of our Connected Fitness Products and associated recurring subscription revenue.
+We have experienced significant growth in sales of our Connected Fitness Products, which, when combined with our low Average Net Monthly Connected Fitness Churn has led to significant growth in Connected Fitness Subscriptions.
+From the three months ended September 30, 2019 to the three months ended September 30, 2020, total revenue grew 232%, and our Connected Fitness Subscription base grew 137%.

 Our compelling financial profile is characterized by high growth, strong retention, recurring revenue, margin expansion, and efficient customer acquisition.
-Our low Average Net Monthly Connected Fitness Churn, together with our high Subscription Contribution Margin allows us to generate attractive value from our Connected Fitness Subscribers.
-When we acquire new Connected Fitness Subscribers, we are able to offset our customer acquisition costs with the gross profit earned on our Connected Fitness Products.
+Our low Average Net Monthly Connected Fitness Churn, together with our high Subscription Contribution Margin allows us to generate attractive value from our Connected Fitness Subscriptions.
+When we acquire new Connected Fitness Subscriptions, we are able to offset our subscription acquisition costs with the Gross profit earned on our Connected Fitness Products.
 This allows for rapid payback of our sales and marketing investments and results in a robust unit economic model.

-For the three months ended March 31, 2020 and 2019:
+For the three months ended September 30, 2020 and 2019:

-- We generated total revenue of \$524.6 million and \$316.7 million, respectively, representing 66% year-over-year growth; - We had 886,100 and 457,100 Connected Fitness Subscribers, respectively, representing 94% year-over-year growth; - Our Average Net Monthly Connected Fitness Churn was 0.46% and 0.68%, respectively; - We incurred net losses of \$(55.6) million and \$(38.6) million, respectively; and - Our Adjusted EBITDA was \$23.5 million and \$(19.7) million, respectively.
+- We generated total revenue of \$757.9 million and \$228.0 million, respectively, representing 232% year-over-year growth; - As of September 30, 2020 and 2019, we had 1,334,400 and 562,774 Connected Fitness Subscriptions, respectively, representing 137% year-over-year growth; - Our Average Net Monthly Connected Fitness Churn was 0.65%, and 0.90%, respectively; - · We recognized net income (loss) of \$69.3 million and \$(49.8) million, respectively; and - · Our Adjusted EBITDA was \$118.9 million and \$(21.0) million, respectively.

-For a definition of Connected Fitness Subscribers, Average Net Monthly Connected Fitness Churn, Subscription Contribution Margin, and Adjusted EBITDA, see the section titled "Key Operational and Business Metrics" in Part I, Item 2 of this Quarterly Report on Form 10-Q.
+For a definition of Connected Fitness Subscriptions and Average Net Monthly Connected Fitness Churn, see the section titled "-Key Operational and Business Metrics".

-See the section titled "Non-GAAP Financial Measures" in Part I, Item 2 of this Quarterly Report on Form 10-Q for information regarding our use of Adjusted EBITDA and a reconciliation of net loss to Adjusted EBITDA.
+See the section titled "-Non-GAAP Financial Measures" for definitions of and information regarding our use of Adjusted EBITDA, Adjusted EBITDA Margin, Subscription Contribution and Subscription Contribution Margin, and a reconciliation of each of net income (loss) to Adjusted EBITDA and Subscription Gross Profit to Subscription Contribution.